 1. This method was used as a workaround for preventing conflicts with the plugin markers

 preprocessing.
-As for now, there's
+As of now, there is

 [the "ignore" plugin](#ignore_plugin) that is easier to use.

-2. Special markdown syntax for inserted (`++inserted++`) and deleted (`~~deleted~~`)
+2. Special Markdown syntax for inserted (`++inserted++`) and deleted (`~~deleted~~`)

 text is not activated in this program.
 First, these effects must not be required very